15 Scenic Hikes in Tucson

 Eat a full breakfast pre-hike and bring along a few salty carb based snacks for the journey.
 Here are my favorite breakfast choices in Tucson.

 Bring with a pair of sunglasses and a visor.
 The harsh rays of the desert sun can make any hike even more uncomfortable, even during the cooler winter season.

 Although winter daytime temps are quite mild, the temps are much cooler in the morning, occasionally dropping into the 30’s.
 Dress in layers – you can always stuff a light long tshirt/sweater into a backpack.

 If hiking a high altitude trail at Mt Lemmon, take extra safety precautions.
 Drink extra water, ensure adequate electrolyte replenishment, and take it much easier than usual!

 Keep an eye out for rattlesnakes and scorpions.
 Spring is the prime season.
 Always stay on trail, watch where you step, and leave snakes alone!
 Most bites come from hikers veering off trail, messing around with snakes, or not paying attention.

 Keep your distance from javelina, bobcats, and mountain lions.
-All have been known to attack humans and pets.
+Although not common, wildlife occasionally attack humans and pets.